-- Green Valley (mile 29.4): Park very carefully and snugly in Arroyo Seco Picnic area.
-Crewing of your runner is self supervised and self organized.
-Don't blow it. - 2.
+- 1. Green Valley (mile 29.4): You will be directed where to park.
+There is no parking at the aid station site itself in the Arroyo Seco picnic area.
+Be prepared to walk up to a half mile to crew your runner. - 2.
 Sweetwater (mile 41.4): Park as directed in the parking lot.
-Ideal place to crew with plentiful room and parking. - 3.
-Penny Pines 1 (mile 59.2): Park on both sides of Sunrise Hwy facing direction of traffic.
-Be very careful when crossing Sunrise Hwy.
-Could be a walk of up to 1⁄4 mile to the aid station depending on crowd.
-Please be smart on when you arrive given tight parking.
+Ideal place to crew with plentiful room and parking.
+However, do not park on the road at risk of getting ticketed.
+This station is only a 2 minute drive from Green Valley, so you have plenty of time to go get lunch or get a hike in or something.
+Please don't go directly to Sweetwater and wait. - 3.
+Meadows (Mile 64.3): Park on both sides of Sunrise Hwy and be careful crossing Sunrise Hwy.
 Please obey Aid Station captain on where to wait for your runner as space is tight. - 4.
-Meadows (Mile 64.3): Park on both sides of Sunrise Hwy and be careful crossing Sunrise Hwy.
-Please obey Aid Station captain on where to wait for your runner as space is tight. - 5.
-Red Tailed Roost (mile 70.6): Park on both sides of Sunrise Hwy or as directed in the parking lot if room is available. - 6.
-Pioneer Mail (mile 84.3): Park along Sunrise Hwy facing the direction of traffic or in the parking lot as directed if space permits. - 7.
-Sunrise (mile 91.5): Park diagonally on the side of Sunrise Hwy or in the parking lot as directed if space permits. - 8.
+Red Tailed Roost (mile 70.6): Park on both sides of Sunrise Hwy or as directed in the parking lot if room is available. - 5.
+Pioneer Mail (mile 84.3): Park along Sunrise Hwy facing the direction of traffic or in the parking lot as directed if space permits. - 6.
+Sunrise (mile 91.5): Park diagonally on the side of Sunrise Hwy or in the parking lot as directed if space permits. - 7.
 Start and Finish Line at Lake Cuyamaca: Turn into the north parking lot of Cuyamaca Lake or park on Hwy 79 but abide by the No Parking sections along some sections of Hwy 79.
 Sheriffs and Highway Patrol will ticket.
 Do not park in front of the Lake Cuyamaca Restaurant FOR CUSTOMERS ONLY!